Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply

 \subsection{Model Assumptions}

-We summarize key model assumptions with comments and justifications. \begin{enumerate}[label=A\arabic*)] \item The utility function of nondeferrable consumption is concave increasing and known. \item The set of NEM price vectors $\{\pibf_{t}=(\pi_t^+,\pi_t^-)\}$ are deterministic and known to the EMS, satisfying
+We summarize key model assumptions with comments and justifications. \begin{enumerate}[label=A\arabic*)] \item The utility function of nondeferrable consumption is differentiable, concave, increasing, and known. \item The set of NEM price vectors $\{\pibf_{t}=(\pi_t^+,\pi_t^-)\}$ are deterministic and known to the EMS, satisfying

-\item The penalty function $q$ for incomplete deferrable demand is strictly increasing and convex with $q(0)=0$ and $\frac{dq}{dy}(0) > \max\{\pi _t^+\}$. \item Without loss of generality, $y_1 \le T\bar{v}$. \end{enumerate} A1 is standard in microeconomic theory of consumer behavior.
-In practice, the consumer utility function may not be known, and inverse optimization techniques (\eg \cite{keshavarz2011imputing}) can be deployed.
-A2 is necessary to avoid risk-free arbitrage.
-It holds for all practical NEM tariffs.
-Assumption A3 eliminates the trivial case that it is more economic not serving the deferrable demand than serving it with purchased power.
-If A4 is not satisfied, there will be at least $q(y_1-T\bar{v})$ penalty regardless of scheduling algorithm.
+\item The penalty function $q$ for incomplete deferrable demand is strictly increasing and convex with $\frac{dq}{dy}(0) > \max\{\pi _t^+\}$. \item Without loss of generality, $y_1 \le T\bar{v}$. \end{enumerate} A1 is standard in microeconomic theory of consumer behavior.
+The exact utility function of nondeferrable demand may be unknown in practice, but it can be recovered from historical price-quantity data using established techniques, such as Afriat's Theorem \cite{afriat1967construction} for nonparametric estimation or inverse optimization \cite{keshavarz2011imputing} for parametric models.
+Assumption A2 on deterministic NEM prices is realistic, as NEM rates are set by regulated distribution utilities and are publicly available.
+Relaxing this assumption to stochastic prices corresponds to the wholesale market setting, where the payment function is linear rather than piecewise linear as in NEM.
+This setting is not the focus of the present study.
+The relation between $\pi_t^-$ and $\pi_t^+$ rules out risk-free arbitrage, which holds for all practical NEM tariffs.

+A3 eliminates the trivial case that it is more economic not to serve the deferrable demand than to serve it with purchased power.The convexity of the penalty function is a design choice to minimize the incomplete demand.
+This is a standard modeling approach in the deadline scheduling literature \cite{roozbehani2014robust, kim2011scheduling, jin2020optimal, zhou2017optimal, xu2016dynamic, jia2021structural, jin2020joint, yu2018deadline}.
+If A4 is not satisfied, there will be at least $q(y_1-T\bar{v})$ penalty regardless of the scheduling algorithm.
 Therefore, we only need to consider serving deferrable demand of size $y_1\le T\bar{v}$.
-By asssumption A4, the completion of charging demand is always feasible.
+By assumption A4, the completion of charging demand is always feasible.